-So why haven’t we all embraced the stuff whole-heartedly and run into its open arms?
-There are a lot of caveats and even those in the hair-care world are split on whether its actually good to use.
-“I’m actually not a fan of baking soda for your hair,” admits Will Johnson, owner and master stylist at cool-girl salon Whistle in New York City.
-“Baking soda can be damaging to your hair.
-Many people try using it but there are better ways to cleanse or style without being so harsh.”
+Opinions on the use of baking soda in one's hair are dissenting and even those in the hair-care world are split on whether it's actually good to use.
+"I'm actually not a fan of baking soda for your hair," admits Will Johnson, owner and master stylist at cool-girl salon Whistle in New York City.
+"Baking soda can be damaging to your hair.
+Many people try using it but there are better ways to cleanse or style without being so harsh."
 He notes that if you do happen to use it on your lengths, be sure to rinse with vinegar afterwards to bring back the pH balance (skin naturally skews acidic like vinegar).

 For the basics, here are the best natural shampoos and conditioners for every hair type.
 And this is how to choose the right hair color based on your skin's undertone.